 Experience with fast growing trees was very good.
 Price was good and shipping was fast.
 Plant arrived in good shape, packing was good.
 Will definitely use again if I need anything I can't find locally.

 The pomegranate tree was in good condition when it arrived.
 We planted it right away and then a cold spell rolled in.
 I hope it survives because I love this fruit.
 We just moved recently.
 We had three pomegranate trees which were planted in the backyard.
 We bought them from this company a couple of years ago.
 They were healthy and easy to maintain.
 We never had a problem with diseases.
 I recommend this pomegranate tree and plan to order two more.

 A got a bigger tree but it is growing a little slow so it's too early to tell.
 It came in good condition the leaves are beautiful.
 I do recommend it.

 Fast delivery of trees and you get what you order.

 Planting & Care

-4) Water the planting area well (but do not over saturate the soil) and then spread a 2-3 inch layer of mulch to help conserve moisture.
+Water the planting area well (but do not over-saturate the soil) and then spread a 2 to 3-inch layer of mulch to help conserve moisture.

-Fertilizing: Do not fertilize your tree for the first year of growth.
-In the second year, if your pomegranate is performing poorly then fertilizer may be needed to supplement the right nutrients to the tree.
+3. Fertilizing: Do not fertilize your tree for the first year of growth.
+In the second year, fertilizer may be needed to supplement a slow-growing tree.
 Apply 2 ounces of nitrogen in the spring and then an additional ounce each following year.
-When the tree is about five years old, apply 6-8 ounces of nitrogen in the late winter before leaves begin to emerge.
-Take care not to over fertilize or it will stunt your bloom production with the excessive nitrogen.

 Most items ship the next business day unless otherwise noted